How to use Chinese Medicine in your yoga practice

 Did you know that Chinese Medicine and Ayurveda (the sister science of yoga) were almost certainly influenced by one another?

 Chinese Medicine and Ayurveda are two of the oldest continuously practiced and recorded medical traditions in the world.
-They are both a product of their individual cultures, but at their very foundation, both systems recognize that in order to find a state of health and wellbeing a person needs to create a state of balance.
+They are both products of their respective cultures, but at their very foundations, both systems recognize that to achieve health and well-being, a person needs to create a state of balance.

-There are so many ways to start using Chinese Medicine in your yoga practice or yoga teaching.
-Keep your practice and teaching relevant, fun, and interesting, by exploring sequencing!
+There are so many ways to incorporate Chinese Medicine into your yoga practice or yoga teaching.
+Keep your practice and teaching relevant, fun, and interesting by exploring sequencing!
 Whether you teach yoga or practice yoga as a student, you can customize your practice to create balance and health using Chinese Medicine.

 If you want to explore the depth of what Chinese Medicine offers (on and off the mat) my course Chinese Medicine for Yoga Online will give you a really solid framework.
 In the course, we look at sequencing yoga classes based on Chinese Medicine, using meridians, and assessing how you or your students may be out of balance.
 Read below for a few ideas to get you started: